-Instead, the Office of General Counsel provides a letter explaining this that can be sent to the appropriate parties.
-Two versions of the letter - one on VOA letterhead and one on USAGM letterhead -- are now available in Word documents on the VOA Best Practices SharePoint page:
+Instead, the Office of General Counsel provides a letter explaining this that can be sent to the appropriate parties: Insurance Letter

 Each letter has blanks so that you can fill in the names of VOA staff that will be on location and the name of the property/location you will be working at.
 Use the VOA letterhead if you choose to have your service chief or division director sign it.
 Use the USAGM letterhead if you prefer to have an attorney in the General Counsel's Office sign it.